demian-ilnytskyi/flutter_optimized_search_field/README.md

 ### MultiSearchField

 **Description:**
-A search field tailored for array-basic searches.
+A search field tailored for array-base searches.
 It does not trigger actions on every keystroke.
 Instead, it waits until the user presses enter to trigger a method that adds the typed element to the selected items.

 **Pros:**
 - Ideal for building multi-selection inputs